User interface web design principles

 Consistent user interface on reddit

-4. Create visual hierarchy
+4. Create Visual Hierarchy

 User has to understand what parts of the page are the most important.
 Size, color, location and negative space around every element should communicate its role (primary or secondary) to the user.
 Correctly build hierarchy allows to present complex concepts in an easy to understand way.